MostroP2P/mostro/book/src/admin_add_solver.md

 The administrator can also solve disputes.

-An admin can add a solver, for this the admin will need to send an `order` message to Mostro with action `admin-add-solver`:
+To add a solver the admin will need to send an `order` message to Mostro with action `admin-add-solver`:

 ```json
 {